MythiliPalanisamy/Predict_Price_with_DockerAndFastAPI/README.md

 # Docker deployment

 I was able to create docker image of size 1.82GB and run docker container to get the same result as my local machine. attaching dockerfile to the repository.

+# with Docker
+* dowload and install [docker desktop](https://www.docker.com/) in your machine.
+* open terminal and redirect to folder where your 'dockerfile' is.
+* type `docker build -t <image_name> .` to create a docker image.  (please wait for sometime to create an image)
+* type `docker run -p 8000:8000 --name <container_name> <image_name>` to create new container and run it.
+* now open `127.0.0.1:8000` to see welcome page and `127.0.0.1:8000/docs` to go to prediction page.
+* follow the instructions in schema to enter the details to get the prediction.

 # Completion:
 * Name - Mythili Palanisamy